pmelchior/usrp-sciprog/bios/Purple.md

-Jake Helton is a rRising sophomore at Princeton University, a pProspective physics or astrophysics major.
+Jake Helton is a rising sophomore at Princeton University and a prospective physics/astrophysics major.
-Enjoys soccer and photography.

 Ayanna Matthews is from Philadelphia and is participating in the Astrophysics USRP Summer 2018!